adda213/monitoring-grafana-prometheus/README.md

+# MONITORING PROMETHEUS AND GRAFANA

-in ths repository you found many scrit to deploy prometheus and grafana to start monitoring : Host , cluster , container , applications , all this by using metrics like ; node exporter, kube metrics statics , cadvisor , blackbox, postgrs-exporter .
+in ths repository you found many scripts to deploy prometheus and grafana to start monitoring : Host , cluster , container , applications , all this by using metrics like ; node exporter, kube metrics statics , cadvisor , blackbox, postgrs-exporter .

 note : to deploy the monitoring application ,kubernetes need to be installed in the machine , in this repository we use Odoo , PG admin , and postgressql to test out monitorin application, all that need is to clone the repository and apply the command line below.